Registrations have now closed for on-site places at the FWCC World Plenary. Online registration is still open until 30th June.

-Please prayerfully consider if feel you led to take part, whether in person or online.
+Please prayerfully consider if you feel led to take part online.
 To help you discern, below is a list of questions and answers about the event.
 If you have a further question, clarification or correction please email [email protected] .

 If you are booking a pay-as-led online-only place, scroll down to where it says ‘online only’ to find your ticket category.
 Ignore where it says ‘access online event’ at the top of the page.